openshift-labs/learn-katacoda/middleware/middleware-spring-boot/spring-getting-started/01-review-the-initial-project.md

 |-- pom.xml
 `-- src
     `-- main
-        |-- fabric8
+        |-- jkube
         |   |-- credentials-secret.yml
         |   |-- deployment.yml
-        |   `-- route.yml
+        |   |-- route.yml
-        |-- java
+        |`-- java
         |   `-- com
         |       `-- example
         |           |-- Application.java
-        |           `-- booster
-        |               `-- service
+        |           |`-- service
         `-- resources
             |-- application-local.properties
             |-- application-openshift.properties
             `-- static
-                `-- index.html
+                |-- index.html
 ```

 As you can see, there are some files that we have prepared for you in the project.
-Under src/main/resources/index.html we have for example prepared an html file for you.
-Except for the fabric8 directory and the index.html, this matches very well what you would get if you generate an empty project from the [Spring Initializr](https://start.spring.io) web page.
-For the moment you can ignore the content of the fabric8 folder (we will discuss this later).
+Under src/main/resources/index.html we have, for example, prepared an HTML file for you.
+Except for the jkube directory and the index.html, this matches very well what you would get if you generate an empty project from the [Spring Initializr](https://start.spring.io) web page.
+For the moment you can ignore the content of the jkube folder (we will discuss this later).

-One this that differs slightly is the `pom.xml`.
+One that differs slightly is the `pom.xml`.
 Please open the and examine it a bit closer (but do not change anything at this time)

 ``pom.xml``{{open}}